 The change in water mass between 13CW and NEPIW, around 250 m, in contrast, does not appear to correspond to any apparent changes in particle flux or size.
 Thus, we would argue that any historical effects of these water mass differences are likely to be small, and that active transport differences above and below 500 m likely have a larger effect.

+Oxic site differences